In Mykolaiv, Russia continues pattern of shelling hospitals

 Vlada cried as she hugged her daughter and met Bohdan for the first time.
 He was sleeping with a pacifier in his mouth.
 Three other women and their babies were sitting on cots in one small room in the basement.

 Hospitals in Ukraine have been getting battered by artillery and airstrikes with increasing frequency.
-The World Health Organization said in a release that as of March 30 it had verified 82 incidents of attacks on health care since Russia invaded Ukraine, causing 72 deaths and 43 injuries.
+The World Health Organization said that as of March 30, it had verified 82 incidents of attacks on health care since Russia invaded Ukraine, causing 72 deaths and 43 injuries.

 At Mykolaiv’s City Hospital No. 5, no one was injured in the attack.
 As nurses and volunteers moved from one ward to the next sweeping up broken glass, their feelings ranged from distress to anger.
 One staff member cried as she opened the door to what used to be her laboratory.
 The window glass was gone.
 The glass on the cabinets was shattered, too.